KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

   - Numbers e.g. 16*
   - Text e.g. 'Sunny conditions will continue all day.
 Wind gusts up to 12mph.'
   - Symbols e.g. ☀️

+- Data can also be ...
+ - xxx

 But what are the characteristics of data that differentiates from them being *just* numbers, words and symbols?